Garlic powder: Market

 The market for garlic powder can be split into multiple segments based on source, packaging, end use and distribution channels.
-The key market players in the Garlic Powder industry are inclusive of some of the world's most renowned manufacturers and suppliers such as McCormick & Company, Garlico, Masterfoods, and Amazon.
+The key market players in the garlic powder industry include some of the world's most renowned manufacturers and suppliers, such as McCormick & Company, Garlico, Masterfoods, and Amazon.

 China is the largest producer of garlic powder, followed by India, with both countries consuming garlic powder as part of their native cuisines and having hundreds of their own internal suppliers within the countries.

 Usage

 History

 While doubts still remain about garlic's exact origins, it is believed to have originated in Central Asia, South Asia, or southwestern Siberia.
 Garlic grows wildly in Italy and Southern France, but is predominantly grown in China, which accounts for 20.0 million tonnes of Garlic per year (80% of total production).
-Garlic has been a substance used for thousands of years and has served many purposes, from medicinal uses to culinary and spiritual practices.
+Garlic has been used for thousands of years and has served many purposes, from medicinal uses to culinary and spiritual practices.
 The nutritional properties of garlic have created many benefits for human use and offer a wide range of purposes.

 Culinary use

 The use of garlic as a food has ancient origins in Asia.
 Garlic has been used for centuries as a wholefood, and as a flavouring agent.
 Garlic can be manipulated in multiple ways to create bio-products, such as powder, oil and salt, to enhance foods in both nutrients and flavour.
-Garlic powder is a common additive to traditional dishes of central Asia and European countries as it provides the flavour of garlic without the labour of preparing the fresh vegetable and sustains a longer storage life.

 Storage

 Dependent on the storage conditions, garlic powder generally lasts in good condition up to 4 years.
-Manufactured garlic powders have a ‘best before’ date printed on them to provide an estimate for how long the powder will be in peak condition for in respect to flavour and texture.
+Manufactured garlic powders have a 'best before' date printed on them to provide an estimate for how long the powder will be in peak condition for in respect to flavour and texture.
 Garlic powder must be stored in a cool, dry place, to avoid clumping of the powder.
 If powder is exposed to moisture or heat, it could cause the product to harden or clump.

 Fresh garlic remains ripe for up to half a year as a whole bulb, and up to a month if it is an unpeeled clove, while dehydrated garlic can last for years.